Geekbnu/lawnstarter/README.md

 The metrics platform also provides a [graphical portal](http://localhost:8428/vmui) for detailed queries of all metrics.
 Over 300 metrics are collected and can be queried through the [endpoint](http://localhost:9090/metrics).

-> [!IMPORTANT]
-> Only the movies route is being monitored by metrics.

 ## Architecture & Design